 The main Belvedere complex is well-served by public transport, particularly trams…

-For Upper Belvedere (and the Alpine gardens)
+For Upper Belvedere

 Catch the D from any of the stops on the west side of the old town, as this tram travels around the Ring boulevard all the way from the Börse stop before turning off towards Belvedere at Schwarzenbergplatz.
 This route takes it past Schottentor, the Rathaus, Parliament, Heldenplatz, and the State Opera House.

-You can also take the 18 or O line to Quartier Belvedere and walk for around 7 minutes (or go one stop on the D in the direction of Nußdorf).
+You can also take the 18 or O line to Quartier Belvedere and walk for around 7 minutes (or go one stop on the D back in the direction of Nußdorf).

-The Hauptbahnhof is Vienna’s biggest station, so it can be a bit confusing finding the right way out of it.
+This enormous station can be a bit confusing when it comes to finding the right way out of it.
 I’ve given up trying, frankly, though to be fair my sense of direction is bad at the best of times.

 (Look for the local area maps dotted around the station concourse.)

-For Lower Belvedere, Orangery, Stables
+For Lower Belvedere

-Walk down from Upper Belvedere or use the tram line 71.
-The stop is called Unteres Belvedere.
-This is also the tram that takes you out to Mozart’s grave at St.Marx and then on to the main cemetery with more famous graves.
+Staying on this tram takes you out to Mozart’s grave at St.Marx and on to the main cemetery with more famous graves.

 Like the D, the 71 follows the Ring boulevard between Börse and Schwarzenbergplatz.